Access is not authorisation

 Measurable Latency

 Synchronous evaluation before execution — the decision is made in the critical path, before any action runs.
-Measured per decision (p50, p95, p99) — we measure and report, not promise.
+Measured per decision (p50, p95, p99) — measured and reported, not promised.

 Produces Evidence Records